 The amount of water kept in your car for trips in your yellow zone should start with one gallon plus an extra quart for each person.

 The Red Zone is the zone that covers trips most people don’t take.
-These are the trips that take us off the beaten path through areas that have little to no cell service and limited access to emergency services.
+These trips take us off the beaten path through areas with little to no cell service and limited access to emergency services.
 Where is this primitive land?
 A road trip to Alaska might come to mind, but the reality is that there are many sparsely populated areas in America, and there are still reasons why some people need to travel through them.

 And before you go, create a travel plan.
 Leave a copy with a trusted friend or family member who can alert authorities if you don’t check in by a particular time.